The Beginner’s Guide to SEO

 And here's an example of a bad URL:

 Get a second pair of eyes.
 Quickly check your site's URLs with ContentKing and see what can be improved.

 User experience plays a growing role in SEO.
 It just makes sense: if visitors don't have a good experience on your website, then why should Google grant you top positions?

 We all love fast loading websites, so make sure your website loads fast as well.
 Ideally your website should load in under 1 second, but under 2 seconds is still acceptable.
 The faster the website loads, the better your conversion rate will be.
 In fact, Amazon found that their revenue increased by 1% for every 100ms of decrease in load time.

 We all hate websites that are hard to use on mobile devices, so make sure your website is mobile-friendly.
-If you’re unsure about your website’s mobile usability, check out Google’s mobile-friendly testing tool.
+If you're unsure about your website's mobile usability, check out (opens in a new tab).